 1 in stock

-Most of them are connected to a hydrophane character of these stones.
-When exposed to water they absorb it in relatively short time and in most cases, it causes their body colour to become more transparent, plus after a longer period it may affect the play of colour as well.
-Some Welos will have their fire strenghtened but more will loose it, do not worry as that effect is temporary and they will regain their original appearance as they dry.
-This can take as short as an hour or as long as a couple of days, depending on atmospheric conditions and the size of the opal.
-You should keep them away from other liquids, like oils or coloured drinks as they may stain your opal.
-While considering a purchase please also note that many Welo opals have their fire strongest while under incandescent light or in direct sunlight and may not be as lively on overcast winter day, again this is not a case with all of them or a feature that they suffer from exclusively (opals from other localities will are sensitive to lighting conditions too) but we feel that potential buyers should know this.
-If you want to learn more about opal care you can follow this link to our article on the subject – Taking Care of Your Opal.
+Most of them are connected to the hydrophane property of these gems.
+When exposed to water, Ethiopian Welo opals absorb it in a relatively short time.
+In most cases, it causes their body colour to become transparent and may affect the play of colour as well.
+Some Ethiopian stones will have their fire strengthened but most will loose it.
+This effect is temporary and they will regain their original appearance as they dry.
+This can take as short as an hour or as long as a couple of days, depending on the atmospheric conditions and the size of the opal.
+You should keep them away from liquids in general.
+Oils, juices and other coloured liquids may stain your opal and it will usually be impossible to return it to the original state.

 While considering a purchase, please also note that many Ethiopian Welo opals have their fire strongest while under incandescent light or in direct sunlight and may not be as lively on an overcast winter day.
 Again, this is not something that affects all of them.
 Don’t hesitate to ask about any stone in our store.